-Once an IEP is developed, the IEP must be implemented.
+Once an IEP is developed, the IEP must be implemented as soon as possible.
 Additionally, YES Prep will provide the parent with five days written notice prior to implementing a new IEP.
 However, the parent may waive the five days written notice and allow the IEP to be implemented immediately.